Southern Response is a Government-owned company that was formed following the Canterbury earthquakes in 2011. It was formerly part of AMI Insurance.

 On 5 April 2012 AMI separated into two companies:

 - Southern Response - the new company name for AMI's former earthquake claims management team.
-Southern Response is a Government-owned company.
-Southern Response is also financially responsible for a small number of claims resulting from events occurring before today, such as the recent Nelson floods and some snow damage claims, which were not part of IAG's purchase of AMI (although these claims continue to be managed day to day by AMI).
+Southern Response is also financially responsible for a small number of non-earthquake related claims resulting from events (such as the 2013 Nelson floods and some snow damage claims) which were not part of IAG's purchase of AMI; although these claims continue to be managed day to day by AMI.

 AMI policyholders with earthquake-related claims continue to be customers of both the 'new' AMI and Southern Response until their earthquake claim is settled.